top of page

 River Hamble at Lower Swanwick

-'Almaz' is a Saro Scimitar class, hull number 81 of 100 or so originally built in Anglesey in the early '60s where it is believed a small fleet was raced enthusiastically by local crews.
+Yacht 'Almaz' is a pretty, Laurent Giles designed Saro Scimitar class, hull number 81 of 100 or so originally built in Anglesey in the early '60s.
+It is believed that a small, local fleet was raced enthusiastically by local crews.

 Acquired in 2017, this boat is being continuously refurbished and upgraded.
 Recent improvements have included new sails, (including a lovely spinnaker), uprated winches and the installation of an innovative,Torqueedo Cruise Pod electric drive as auxilliary power.